 Non-Thesis Research Project Defense - All students must pass the defense, which may include major and minor areas of study as well as the research project.
 This examination / defense is usually a two-hour oral examination, but the student's advisory committee also may require a written examination.
 A seminar (that is not graded or part of a class) typically precedes the defense of the research project and is required of all students.
 The defense / examination should take place no later than the deadline indicated in the Graduate School Calendar.
-Successful completion requires unanimous support of all members of the advisory committee and the submission of the appropriate forms to the Graduate School.
+The thesis defense should be open to members of the Graduate Faculty as visitors.
+Successful completion requires unanimous support of all members of the advisory committee and the submission of the appropriate form (Form 8 - Non-thesis Master's Final Examination Form) to the Graduate School.